MRL-VR/mrlvr-rcap2018/README.md

 ## License

-This project is licensed under the Mechatronics Research Laboratory.
+This project is licensed under the Mechatronics Research Laboratory(QIAU).